 1. Singapore’s 1-Altitude, occupying the 63rd floor at One Raffles Place, isn’t just the highest rooftop bar in the Lion City but it’s also the world’s tallest al fresco watering hole.

-2. Step back to the 1920s at Speakeasy, crowning Bangkok’s Muse Hotel, with Prohibition-era touches such as drinks served in mason jars and cool jazz melodies.
+2. Step back to the 1920s at Speakeasy, crowning Bangkok’s Muse Hotel (below), with Prohibition-era touches such as drinks served in mason jars and cool jazz melodies.

 3. The Rooftop Garden at Saigon’s Rex Hotel has been serving drinks since 1959.
 Vietnam War correspondents retired to the sixth-floor terrace after attending the American military’s daily briefings downstairs.